 Marine Conservation Zones

 Last November, the Government announced the designation of 27 sites making up the first tranche of Marine Conservation Zones in English seas.
-This announcement followed a consultation and two years of stakeholder negotiations which led to recommendations for 127 protected sites at sea - of which 27 were designated last year.
-These areas had been recommended through a process which included representatives from all marine sectors - from fishermen and the aggregates industry to divers and allowed everyone to have an input into the process.
+This announcement followed a consultation and two years of stakeholder negotiations which led to recommendations for a network of protected sites at sea - of which 27 were designated last year (the green sites on our map).

 Although welcome, these 27 sites alone are not enough to create the ecologically coherent network that our seas so badly need in order to provide them with the protection they need to recover from past damage and declines.
 Defra announced an aim to designate an additional two tranches of MCZs in order to complete this network.

 In February 2014, Defra announced their list of candidate sites for the second tranche.
-These 37 sites are those that they are considering consultating on for designation in 2015 and are:
+These 37 sites (the amber sites on our map) are those that they are considering consultating on for designation in 2015.

 Defra now plan to gather more information about these sites before consulting on a final list at the beginning of 2015.
 We need your support to ensure that as many of these sites are consulted on and ultimately designated next year.

 Now is the most important time for UK marine conservation.

 We have never before, and may never again have such an opportunity to safeguard the remnants of our, once rich, marine habitats and wildlife.

 Stay in touch with the campaign and find out how you can help in the future by becoming a Friend of Marine Conservation Zones!